RH3D/E3NG_docs/build_guide.md

 This page is under construction.

-Build manual for the v1.2 will be made in the future, most probably also with a build video guide.
+Build instructions for the v1.2 will be made in the future.

 For now, it is recommended to build the printer with CAD assembly, but also looking at this site.